National University of Mongolia: Restructurings

-In 2010, Ulaanbaatar University and the Institute of Commerce and Business were merged into the NUM, while these both later became independent again, in 2015 (as the Ulaanbaatar State University) and 2017 (as the University of Commerce and Business), respectively.
+In 2010, Ulaanbaatar University and the Institute of Commerce and Business were merged into the National University of Mongolia, aiming to strengthen academic collaboration and interdisciplinary studies.
+However, both institutions later regained their independence, with Ulaanbaatar University becoming the Ulaanbaatar State University in 2015, and the Institute of Commerce and Business establishing itself as the University of Commerce and Business in 2017.

-Starting from 2014, a major restructuring took place, with the university now functioning with 5 main faculties, Business, International Relations and Public Administration, Law, Engineering and Applied Sciences, and Sciences.
+Starting from 2014, a comprehensive restructuring process was initiated at the National University of Mongolia.
+As a result, the university now operates with five main faculties, each specializing in distinct academic disciplines.
+These faculties are the Faculty of Business, the Faculty of International Relations and Public Administration, the Faculty of Law, the Faculty of Engineering and Applied Sciences, and the Faculty of Sciences.

 Administration

+The National University of Mongolia is governed by an administrative structure that oversees its various faculties, branches, and affiliate institutions.